hocwebchuan/React-and-MySQL/README.md

 npm run dev
 ```

-You can see the message `I am a message from Server!` sent from server to client.<br>
+You can see the list of database will show on the screen.<br>
 Done!

 ## Folder Structure